cuthbertLab/music21j/README.md

 **Music21j: An Interactive Framework for Musical Analysis**

-Copyright &copy;2013-20, Michael Scott Cuthbert and cuthbertLab, some rights reserved.
+Copyright &copy;2013-21, Michael Scott Asato Cuthbert, some rights reserved (BSD).

 **Music21j** is a Javascript reinterpretation of the [Music21 Python] package, a toolkit for computer-aided musicology, now with intuitive HTML/Javascript interfaces.
-Some of the things music21j offers are:
+Some things music21j offers are:

   - The ability to visualize and hear changes in Streams quickly (using [Vexflow] and [MIDI.js])
   - Connections (via Web Midi or [JazzSoft] plugin) to MIDI devices.
-  - Music theory and analysis modules at the level of music21 ca. 2012
+  - Music theory and analysis modules at the level of music21 ca. 2014
   - A repository of modules such as metronomes, keyboards, and automatic transcribers.

 Though it does not have all the power of [Music21 Python], music21j can help with a number of research problems in music history and theory.
 The introduction to the Python package will say more about it (it's better documented).
-The "namespaces" tab above will give introductions to some of the features of music21j.
+The "namespaces" tab above will give introductions to some features of music21j.
 At this point we're focusing on documenting usage; developer docs will come later.